 ‘Will you get stuck as a child actress like Shirley Temple?’
 (I didn’t really know who she was either.)

 Whilst filming out on the lakes ‘Swallows and Amazons’ was far more complicated than most movies to stage manage.
-Terry needed to have what Claude Whatham called his ‘Artistes standing-by, ready on set’ when the set was a boat moored out in a lake.
-In reality this meant that Ronald Fraser had to wait around on the houseboat with Costume, Make-up and Props, whilst the sun tried to decide whether to come out.
+Terry needed to have what Claude Whatham called his ‘Artistes standing-by, ready on set’ when the set in question was a boat moored out in a lake.
+In reality this meant that the film actor Ronald Fraser had to wait around on the houseboat with Costume, Make-up and Props, whilst the sun tried to decide whether to come out.

 Terry Needham, ever straight forward and prosaic, also had to make provision for a number of extra people who wanted to try and watch the action, notably Albert Clarke, the stills photographer, and the Producer, Richard Pilbrow who was often looking after journalists from major newspapers and magazines.
 We were making a movie that needed to be well publicised if it was to succeed.

-What made Terry’s job even more demanding than usual was that since we were all under sixteen we still had to complete at least three hours schooling a day.
-I was only meant to spend three hours a day on set and leave at 5.00pm.
+What made Terry’s job even more demanding than usual was that since we were all under the age of sixteen we still had to complete at least three hours schooling a day.
+I was only meant to spend three hours a day in front of the camera and leave at 5.00pm.
 This meant that, unlike Ronnie Fraser, we had to be collected from our red bus and taken over the water to our set at the last possible moment when the camera and crew were ready to roll.
+We had no mobile phones, only Motorollas.

-Since our set was a clinker-built dinghy wired to a floating pontoon the job of our loyal Lakeland boatmen was particularly important.
+As Swallow, our clinker-built dinghy, was wired to a floating pontoon, the job of our loyal Lakeland boatmen was particularly important.
 Can anyone tell me the name of this chap, in the photo below?

 Terry Needham also had to take into consideration the numbers of people licensed to be in each support boat.
 Although a period film, our clothes were simple, so we didn’t need the contingent of dressers and make-up artists typically demanded by costume dramas.
-However life jackets were a must and wherever we went one of our licensed chaperones had to come too.
+However life-jackets were a must and wherever we went one of our licensed chaperones had to come too.
 Since Mum stayed at our guesthouse in Ambleside with Kit Seymour who was ill with ‘flu that day, it was Jane Grendon came out on the lake with us.
-It was her son Sten, who played Roger, who walked off the jetty into the water.
+It was her son Sten, playing the Boy Roger, who walked off the jetty into the water.
 Poor Jane was pushed in fully clothed.
-Suzanna also fell in – or so she claims.
+Suzanna Hamilton also fell in – or so she claims.
 What a nightmare for Terry Needham.

 Terry survived to have the most prestigious career in film.
 Whilst he worked as an assistant director for Stanley Kubrick on The Shining (would Jack Nicholson have been easier to manage than us lot?)
 Terry was unit manager on Empire of the Sun for Stephen Speilberg and the first assistant director on such classic movies as Full Metal Jacket, Rambo III, A Man for All Seasons, The Field, The Golden Compass and Clash of the Titans.
 I only list a few of his many credits.
 He worked for Ridley Scott as Associate Producer and First Assistant on White Squall, G.I.Jane, Gladiator, Hannibal and Black Hawk Down – all gigantium tasks – and was Executive Producer of Red Dragon, and Kingdom of Heaven, again for Ridely Scott.
 He is still working on movies.
 What changes he must have seen.
 I wonder if he can remember that far distant summer spent in the Lake District?